Re-using potato compost

 Was there any sign of any others pests and diseases in the soil or on the potatoes?
 If so, these should be treated accordingly and then careful consideration given on reusing the soil depending on the problem.

 Potato plants are greedy and deplete minerals and nutrients from the soil even after one season.
 Heavy watering can also wash the nitrogen out of the soil so your soil will need feeding to replenish it before planting up your trees.
-Add more organic material such as well rotted manure or chicken pellets into the soil or add Bonemeal in the planting hole when planting up your trees followed by Fish, Blood & Bone or Growmore sprinkled on the top.
+Add more organic material such as well rotted manure or chicken pellets into the soil or add Bonemeal in the planting hole when planting up your trees followed by fish, blood or bone or Growmore sprinkled on the top.
+Adding soil improvers will also prove beneficial.

 Good luck with your new fruit trees and I hope you remain pests and disease free.